AdonisEnProvence/MusicRoom/README.md

 Next, make sure you have installed [volta](http://volta.sh/) which ensures you have the right version of node and yarn for this project

+You might also need [expo](https://docs.expo.io/get-started/installation/) to iterate on the client package

 ## Clone

 Next, checkout a working copy of this project enter the directory you just created